Weekly intimations and worship information for Duddingston Kirk.

 CHURCH OFFICE

-Church Office : This is in the Manse basement, Thursday and Friday 9am-1pm.
+This is in the MacGregor room of the Kirk Hall, Thursday and Friday 9am-1pm.

 You are welcome to drop in!